planetsolaris/keep-emerson-open/index.md

 ## Other things to note:

 - Emerson has a diverse student body as the neighborhood children come from different socioeconomic backgrounds (mixed-income families, renters/property owners, parents with varying jobs they can impart with the student body, etc.).
-The students are also exposed to different abilities/neurodiversity as teachers, administrators, and staff encourage collaboration of its students.
+The students are also exposed to different abilities/neurodiversity as teachers, administrators, and staff encourage collaboration of the students.
 - The Emerson community values clean air, inclusion, and progress.
 The city is already trying to better bridge Central City (west and east) with projects like [900 South Reconstruction](https://www.slc.gov/mystreet/2023/02/16/900-south-900-east-to-900-west/) and [Kensington Byway](https://www.slc.gov/transportation/neighborhood-byways/kensington/); Emerson is between these projects.

 ## Community Input